 Wellbeing in NSW public schools

-The NSW Department of Education and Communities (DEC) is committed to creating quality learning opportunities for children and young people.
+The NSW Department of Education is committed to creating quality learning opportunities for children and young people.
 This includes strengthening their physical, social, emotional and spiritual development.
 Parents entrust their children and young people to principals, teachers and school staff with confidence that schools will deliver on this agenda.

 Wellbeing Framework for Schools